milangupta4/milangupta4.github.io/_posts/2025-02-08-create-company-in-india.md

 There is no minimum capital requirement.

-The entire process typically takes 15–20 working days and costs between ₹5,000–₹12,000 depending on professional fees and government charges14.
+The entire process typically takes 15–20 working days and costs between ₹5,000–₹12,000 depending on professional fees and government charges.

 By following these steps meticulously, entrepreneurs can establish an LLP efficiently while enjoying its benefits like limited liability protection and operational flexibility.